14 Vitamins and What they do in Our Body

 Vitamin-KFound in green leafy vegetables like collard greens, spinach, soy, cheese, meat, gut bacteria, etc.It aids in the clotting of blood, the building of the bones.Bleeding tendency, osteoporosis

-Vitamin-C (Ascorbic acid)Mainly available in plant sources like citrus fruits (lemons, oranges, grapes, gooseberries), Guava, potato, etc.It acts as an anti-oxidant, helps form blood vessels, cartilage, muscles, and store Iron.
+Vitamin-C (Ascorbic acid)Mainly available in plant sources like citrus fruits (lemons, oranges, grapes, gooseberries), Guava, potato, etc.It acts as an antioxidant, helps form blood vessels, cartilage, muscles, and store Iron.
 Scurvy is seen with bleeding gums, Petechiae, i.e., under skin bleeding as seen by small red patches.

 Vitamin-B1 (Thiamine)Pulses, nuts, upper coats of cereals, carrots, beans, etc.Oxidation of sugars to produce energy, fat synthesis aids in the growth, functioning of the heart, nerves, musclesBeri-beri, muscular weakness.